ibm-mas/gitops-demo/README.md

 ### Setup Mongo

-MAS and its application depend on MongoDB.
-In this demonstration, we will make use of AWS DocumentDB.
+IBM Maximo Application Suite and the the IBM Suite License Service depend on MongoDB.
+In this demonstration, we will make use of AWS DocumentDB (DocDB).
 The following commands will provision a 3 node `db.t3.medium` DocDB instance in your AWS account.
 A new secret (`${ACCOUNT_ID}/${CLUSTER_ID}/mongo`) will be added to AWS Secrets Manager holding all the information necessary to connect, which will be used by the IBM Suite License Service and any instances of IBM Maximo Application Suite installed on this cluster.

 > It is possible to use other MongoDB providers with MAS Gitops, but this is not covered in this demonstration.